One-Mule Pileup on the Hells Canyon Interchange

 Rafting people – hello to you.
 How you been . . . mm-hmmm . . .
 O, you’re kidding.
 She said that?
 No, no . . . that will never do.
 Listen, you’re just going to have to sit down and . . . exactly.
 Yeah.
 Let me know how it goes.

 OK.
 On to new business.
 I’m down in Arizona.
 There’s a bright orb that hurts to look at, I’m not certain what strange manner of aberration this is, but it happens each day.
-I’ve spent the last I don’t know how many winters in Wallowa County and can’t recall anything like this spectacle in November.
+I’ve spent the last I don’t know how many winters in

 Operation Minnie Winnie is going splendidly.
 In brief: I developed a taste for Metamucil, bought a motorhome and retired to the southwest for the winter.
 You can read more at our sister site: jonrombach.blogspot.com.
+Might pass through Mule Mountains AZ on the way to a Hells Canyon winery for some tasting.

 Here’s the Winding Waters Roll Call: Morgan Jenkins.
 Last we heard from his tracking device, he was in Virginia.
 Be prepared to look at birds next rafting season, cause Mo Jenkles is on a birding kick.
 Talked to him several times recently and it’s blah blah blah, sapsucker, blah, pilleated something-something.

-Mike Baird and Sam Macke had themselves a time down in Hells Canyon, not rafting but horseback and muleteaming it.
+Hells Canyon wilderness, not rafting but horseback and muleteaming it.
+Fishing Hells Canyon and hunting chukar were part of the itinerary.
 Baird packed in a camp to pursue elk and Samuel went along as administrative assistant.

 You’ll have to get the full tale from one of them, I don’t want to tread on their copyright, but the preview trailer goes like this –